keerthi-epam/spoark_task/README.md

 - Azure CLI (az) – Used to interact with Azure services and manage resources.
 - Terraform – Infrastructure as Code (IaC) tool for provisioning Azure resources.

+⚠️ Important: Clean Up Azure Resources Before Proceeding
+- Since you are using a **free-tier** Azure account, it’s crucial to clean up any leftover resources from previous lessons or deployments before proceeding.
+Free-tier accounts have strict resource quotas, and exceeding these limits may cause deployment failures.

 ## 1. Create a Storage Account in Azure for Terraform State

 Terraform requires a remote backend to store its state file.
 Follow these steps: